navapbc/template-infra/docs/decisions/infra/0005-database-migration-architecture.md

 Questions that need to be addressed:
  1. How will the method get the latest migration code to run?
  2. What infrastructure is required to use this method?
- 3. How is the migration deployment re-ran in case of errors?
+ 3. How is the migration deployment re-run in case of errors?

 ## Decision Drivers <!-- optional -->

-* [driver 1, e.g., a force, facing concern, …]
-* [driver 2, e.g., a force, facing concern, …]
-* … <!-- numbers of drivers can vary -->
+* Scalability: the accepted solution would ideally scale for the needs of large projects (ie, large database)
+* Simplicity: the accepted solution should be easy possible to update and maintain
+* Security: The solution should be prevent malicious action and provide auditable history of database activity
+* Flexibility: the accepted solution would ideally incorporate structural changes to the project (ie, connecting to multiple services like logging or caching tools)
+* Cost

 ## Considered Options

+* Execute migrations via direct database connection from Github Actions
-* Ran via a Lambda Function
+* Execute migrations via a Lambda Function
-* Ran via an ECS Fargate Task
+* Execute migrations via an ECS Fargate Task

 ## Decision Outcome